Why Reach?

-Reach offers unique benefits beyond dance and performance training.
-A key goal of the program is to prepare teen apprentices for future employment and college.
+Members of the Reach dance company were exposed to different styles of dance from around the world—from modern to hip-hop, from ballet to traditional Haitian, and from Chinese dance to Krumping.
+Reach offered unique benefits beyond dance and performance training.
+A key goal of the program was to prepare teen apprentices for future employment and college.
 Reach was specifically designed to create a safe and secure learning environment for its teens, allowing them to get the most out of their summer experience.

 According to a study conducted by the YouthARTS Development Project, teens who participate in the arts showed a decreased frequency of delinquent behavior when compared to their non-participating peers.
 Likewise, participating youth were more likely to show improvement in their attitudes toward school, self-esteem, and self-efficacy.
 Reach, as an arts program, provides this opportunity to both the teen apprentices and community members and groups that get involved.

-Reach’s teen apprentices also work alongside professional staff and college interns, and they are encouraged to initiate ideas for the movement workshops and to co-teach.
-The special gifts of each teen dancer shape the repertory that is created.
-Apprentices witness adults focusing on a daily regimen, working through a creative process, meeting commitments, and continuing to grow and learn.
-In turn, the adults make a point of letting the company members know that they are respected and admired for their individual talents.
+Reach’s teen apprentices worked alongside professional staff and college interns, and were encouraged to initiate ideas for the movement workshops and to co-teach.
+Apprentices witnessed adults focusing on a daily regimen, working through a creative process, meeting commitments, and continuing to grow and learn.

 Testimonials